Polish official fired after calling Holocaust law 'stupid'

 Nowak also said Poland should pass a law on property restitution, a statement implying further criticism of the ruling authorities, who recently passed a law cutting off the chances for restitution or compensation for those who had properties seized by the communists.
 Among those affected are Holocaust survivors and their heirs.

 Foreign Minister Zbigniew Rau fired Nowak on Saturday, the ministry spokesman, Lukasz Jasina, announced Monday on Twitter.
+He didn’t give a reason.

-The development comes only days after Poland recalled its new ambassador to Prague after that diplomat criticized his own country — in that case, in relation to Poland’s approach to a dispute with the Czech Republic over a state-run coal mine.
+The development comes days after Poland recalled its new ambassador to Prague after that diplomat criticized his own country in an interview — in that case, in relation to Poland’s approach to a dispute with the Czech Republic over a state-run coal mine.
+Ambassador Miroslaw Jasinski spoke of “arrogance” on the Polish side, something the government spokesman called “extremely irresponsible.”

-The dismissal of Nowak came a day after an interview was published by Jewish News UK in which Nowak said legislation passed in 2018 seeking to ban certain statements about Poland and the Holocaust “is one of the stupidest amendments that was ever done by any law.”
+Nowak’s dismissal followed him telling Jewish News that he believed legislation passed in 2018 seeking to ban certain statements about Poland and the Holocaust “is one of the stupidest amendments that was ever done by any law.”

-The legislation sought to fight back against false claims that Poland, a victim of Nazi Germany, bore responsibility for the Holocaust.
-It outraged Israel, where many felt it was an attempt to whitewash the fact that some Poles did kill Jews during the German occupation during World War II.
+The legislation sought to fight back against claims that Poland, a victim of Nazi Germany, bore responsibility for the Holocaust.
+The law outraged Israel, where many felt it was an attempt to whitewash the fact that some Poles did kill Jews during the German occupation during World War II.

-The legislation originally outlawed blaming Poland as a nation for Holocaust crimes committed by Nazi Germany, with prison terms of up to three years for falsely attributing German crimes to Poland.
+The legislation originally called for prison terms of up to three years for falsely attributing German crimes to Poland.
 It was later amended to remove the criminal provisions.

-Last year Poland also approved a law that sharply restricts the rights of Holocaust survivors or their descendants to reclaim property seized by the country’s former communist regime.
+Last year, Poland also approved a law that sharply restricts the rights to reclaim property seized by the country’s former communist regime.
+Among those affected are Holocaust survivors and their heirs.

 That law provoked a serious diplomatic dispute with Israel which still remains unresolved.